pingcap/tidb-dev-guide/src/understand-tidb/mvcc-garbage-collection.md

 You probably already know that data is stored in TiKV instances in a TiDB cluster.
 However, the GC process should be triggered by TiDB because it's the coordinator of the cluster.
 There are several requirements for TiDB when triggering GC.

-* Clean up as more garbage data as possible.
+* Clean up as much garbage data as possible.
 * Any data that is possibly read by opened transactions should be kept.
 * GC should not be frequently triggered.